Coder6000/ToDoLo/README.md

 ## Description

-this is a ToDo Web Application built with Spring Boot using Thymeleaf and basic HTML, CSS and JavaScript the backend architecture pattern is Entity -> Service -> Controller -> Repository.
+this is a ToDo Web Application built with Spring Boot using Thymeleaf and basic HTML, CSS and JavaScript.

+It follows the following pattern: Controller -> Service -> Repository with DTOs and Entities.

 ## How to run: